jaybabak/docker-nestjs-mongodb-react-typescript-starter-kit/README.md

 ## Getting started

-Clone the repository, **Change all references to {PROJECT_NAME} in all files (do find and replace)**, also ensure project name matches the root directory name Eg: docker-compose.yml, Makefile, .env files (client/app) etc..
+Clone the repository, **change all references to {PROJECT_NAME} in all files (do find and replace)**, also ensure project name matches the root directory name Eg: docker-compose.yml, Makefile, .env files (client/app) etc..

 ```bash
 git clone https://github.com/jaybabak/docker-nestjs-mongodb-react-typescript-starter-kit